phronmophobic/blog/markdown/quineize.md

 (factorial 9) ;; 362880
 ```

 It worked!
 If you're like me, the fact that this actually works seems suspicious.
 Let's do a little more investigation to try to what is heck is actually happening.
-First let's briefly take a look at the macroexpanded version.
+First, let's briefly take a look at the macroexpanded version.

 ```clojure
 > (macroexpand-1 '(self-call